How to Use Openfit Plant-Based Nutrition Shake to Make a Meal

 2. Plain shake pairings

-You can use the same guidelines to pack a meal on-the-go that includes a shaker of Openfit Plant-Based Protein Shake prepared simply with water.
+You can use the same guidelines to pack a meal on-the-go that includes a shaker of Openfit Plant-Based Nutrition Shake prepared simply with water.
 Try to combine a fiber-rich carbohydrate with a serving of healthy fat.
 Examples include: an apple with string cheese, carrot sticks with hummus, or a banana with peanut butter.

 Delicious Recipes for Meals on the Go

 If you’re too pressed for time to come up with your own delicious combinations, try one of ours!
-These delicious, creamy concoctions use Openfit Plant-Based Protein Shake as a base for dessert-like creations that will help keep you fueled through your to-do list.
+These delicious, creamy concoctions use Openfit Plant-Based Nutrition Shake as a base for dessert-like creations that will help keep you fueled through your to-do list.

 You’re hitting two of Maguire’s standards for an ideal meal with this creamy shake: You’ll get plenty of protein to keep you full, and sneak in plenty of vegetables, too.

 This creamy, fruity combination is packed with protein thanks to the powder, healthy fat from almond butter, and antioxidants from the berries.

 This creamy shake is delicious exactly how it is, but if you prefer a smoothie that’s thicker, just pop the banana in the freezer the night before blending.

 It may sound weird if you’ve never tried sipping this toast topper before, but avocado adds a luscious creaminess to this shake that will make it feel downright sinful.